SavarJ/drumkit/README.md

-# Tindog
+# DrumKit

 A simple Drum Kit desktop web app that allows users to play the drums by clicking it or using their keyboard.
+Users can switch between **Light** and **Dark** Mode

 <br>